tmjo/charger-card/README.md

 | currentlimits | Override the card default current limits by specifying a list of numbers.
 Used for current limit features of the card (if configured).
 | statetext | Override or custom-translate the status sensor state by providing better or cleaner text.
 See example.
 | collapsiblebuttons | Specify `text` and/or `icon` to customize the collapsible-buttons `group1`,`group2` and `group3` respectively.
 See example.
+| conditional_entity | Specify a boolean entity (returning on/off or true/false) to define if the entity should be shown based on state condition.
+| conditional_attribute | Specify a boolean entity and its attribute (returning on/off or true/false) to define if the entity should be shown based on state attribute condition.
+| conditional_invert | Invert the conditional rule, so that true/on means hide and false/off means show

 ## Advanced example (Easee charger)